 Prerequisite: Approved Independent Study Learning Contract.
-This course is for able students who wish to increase their knowledge of communications/journalism through individual study or research.
+Students enroll who wish to increase their knowledge of journalism through individual study, research or internships.
+Permission of the instructor is required along with a contract outlining a student's independent work and the supervision of the instructor.